jundalisay/sp/content/en/research/diogenes/lives/chapter-07.md

-IV.
-And again he writes:

-ANAXIMENES TO PYTHAGORAS.
+ANAXIMENES TO PYTHAGORAS

-You are more prudent than we, in that you have migrated from Samos to Crotona, and live there in peace.
-For the descendants of Æacus commit unheard-of crimes, and tyrants never cease to oppress the Milesians.
-The king of the Medes too is formidable to us: unless, indeed, we choose to become tributary to him.
+You are more prudent.
+You have migrated from Samos to Crotona, and live there in peace.
+The descendants of Æacus commit unheard-of crimes.
+Tyrants oppress the Milesians.

+The king of the Medes too is formidable unless we choose to become tributary to him.

-But the Ionians are on the point of engaging in war with the Medes in the cause of universal freedom.
-For if we remain quiet there is no longer any hope of safety for us.
+But the Ionians are on the point of engaging in war with the Medes for universal freedom.

+If we remain quiet there is no longer any hope of safety for us.
 How then can Anaximenes apply his mind to the contemplation of the skies, while he is in perpetual fear of death or slavery?

 But you are beloved by the people of Crotona, and by all the rest of the Italians; and pupils flock to you, even from Sicily.